 - Step 1 Reagents preparation: Allow the reagents and samples to reach room temperature (18-30°C) for at least 15-30 minutes.
 Check the Wash buffer concentrate for the presence of salt crystals.
-If crystals have formed in the solution, resolubilize by warming at 37°C until crystals dissolve.
-Dilute the stock Wash Buffer 1 to 20 with distilled or deionized water.
-Use only clean vessels to dilute the Wash Buffer. - Step 2 Numbering Wells: Set the strips needed in stripholder and number sufficient number of wells including three Negative control (e.g. B1, C1, D1), two Positive control (e.g. E1, F1) and one Blank (e.g. A1, neither samples nor HRP-Conjugate should be added into the Blank well).
+If crystals have formed, resolubilize by warming at 37°C until crystals dissolve.
+Dilute the Wash Buffer 1 to 20 with distilled or deionized water.
+Use only clean vessels to dilute the buffer. - Step 2 Numbering Wells: Set the strips needed in stripholder and number sufficient number of wells including three for the Negative controls (e.g.B1, C1, D1), two for the Positive controls (one for HIV1 and one HIV2 controls- e.g. E1, F1) and one Blank (e.g. A1, neither samples nor HRP-Conjugate should be added into the Blank well).
 If the results will be determined by using dual wavelength plate reader, the requirement for use of Blank well could be omitted.
-Use only number of strips required for the test. - Step 3 Adding Diluent: Add 100μl Specimen Diluent into each well. - Step 4 Adding Sample: Add 10μl of Positive control, Negative control, and Specimen into their respective wells.
-Note: Use a separate disposal pipette tip for each specimen, Negative Control, Positive Control to avoid crosscontamination.
-Mix by tapping the plate gently. - Step 5 Incubating (1): Cover the plate with the plate cover and incubate for 30minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
-If dry incubator is used, do not open the door frequently. - Step 6 Washing (1): At the end of the incubation, remove and discard the plate cover.
-Wash each well 5 times with diluted Wash Buffer.
-Each time allow the microwells to soak for 30-60 seconds.
-After the final washing cycle, turn the plate onto blotting paper or clean towel, and tap it to remove any remainders. - Step 7 Adding HRP-Conjugate: Add 100μl HRP-Conjugate to each well except the Blank. - Step 8 Incubating (2): Cover the plate with the plate cover and incubate the plate for 30 minutes at 37°C - Step 9 Washing (2): After the end of the incubation, remove and discard the plate cover.
-Wash each well 5times with diluted Wash buffer as in Step6. - Step 10 Coloring: Dispense 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank and mix by tapping the plate gently.
-Incubate the plate at 37°C for 10minutes avoiding light.
-The enzymatic reaction between the Chromogen A/B solutions produces blue color in Positive control and anti-HEV/IgG positive sample wells. - Step 11 Stopping Reaction: Using a multichannel pipette or manually, add 50μl Stop Solution into each well and mix gently by tapping the plate.
+Use only number of strips required. - Step 3 Adding Samples: Add 100μI of Positive controls, Negative controls, and Specimen into their respective wells.(Note: to avoid cross-contamination use a separate disposable pipette tip for each specimen, Negative or Positive Control). - Step 4 Incubating (1): Cover the plate with the plate cover and incubate for 30minutes at 37°C. It is recommended to use thermostat-controlled water tank to assure the temperature stability and humidity during the incubation.
+If dry incubator is used, do not open the door frequently. - Step 5 Washing(1): At the end of the incubation, remove and discard the plate cover.
+Wash each well 5 times with diluted Wash buffer.
+Each time, allow the microwells to soak for 30-60 seconds.
+After the final washing cycle, turn the plate down onto blotting paper or clean towel, and tap it as to remove any remaining liquids. - Step 6 Adding HRP-Conjugate: Add 100μI HRP-Conjugate into each well except in the Blank. - Step 7 Incubating (2): Cover the plate with the plate cover and incubate for 30 minutes at 37°C. - Step 8 Washing (2): After the end of the incubation, remove and discard the plate cover.
+Wash each well 5times with diluted Wash buffer as in Step5. - Step 9 Coloring: Dispense 50μl of Chromogen A and 50μl Chromogen B solution into each well including the Blank, cover the plate with plate cover and mix by tapping the plate gently.

-Intensive yellow color develops in Positive control and anti-HEV/IgG positive sample wells.
+Incubate the plate at 37°C for 15 minutes avoiding light.
+The enzymatic reaction between the Chromogen solutions and the HRP-Conjugate produces blue color in positive control and HIV 1/2 positive sample wells.

-Step 12 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450nm.
+- Step 10 Stopping Reaction: Remove and discard the plate cover.
+Using a multichannel pipette or manually, add 50μI Stop Solution into each well and mix gently.
+Intensive yellow color develops in Positive control and HIV 1/2 positive sample wells - Step 11 Measuring the Absorbance: Calibrate the plate reader with the Blank well and read the absorbance at 450nm.
 If a dual filter instrument is used, set the reference wavelength at 630nm.
 Calculate the Cut-off value and evaluate the results.
-(Note: read the absorbance within 5minutes after stopping the reaction)
+(Note: read the absorbance within 15minutes after stopping the reaction)